 After I clicked on Get Results, it gave me this:

 This is also what we’re looking for.
-The nice thing for this calculator is it asks the tax year the contribution is being made for, which gives a more precise calculation.
+The nice thing about this calculator is it asks the tax year the contribution is being made for, which gives a more precise calculation.
 For example, if you put in the 2021 Roth IRA calculation it will give you a more accurate result for this year.

 Final Word on the Roth IRA account calculator:

 Based on this exercise, I’m coming away with this main lesson: You can’t fully trust a quick Google Search!
 As we saw, two of top three IRA Calculators did not give us what we are looking for.
 And the one that seemingly did, gave us the wrong number!